science-digital/sd-integration-tool-template/README.md

 **Familiarity Sciansa Technologies** \
 How familiar are you with the technologies listed in the [Technologies](#technologies) section? \
 We are still working to understand our developer users better.
-Please let us know which technologies you are and aren't familar with so that we can improve our developer experience.
+Please let us know which technologies you are and aren't familiar with so that we can improve our developer experience.

 **Dependencies:** \
 How well do you understand your dependencies?
 Have you tried to put your technology in a Docker container? \